sony/nnabla-rl/README.md

 $ pip install nnabla_rl
 ```

-If you would like to install nnabla_rl for development
+If you would like to install NNablaRL for development purpose do

 ```sh
 $ cd <nnabla_rl root dir>